-If you are aware of a company that has defrauded the federal government, an experienced whistleblower lawyer can help you report the fraud and potentially earn a large financial reward.
-Page Pate is a whistleblower attorney in Atlanta who has helped our clients recover many millions in settlements.
+If you are aware of a company that has defrauded the federal government, the experienced whistleblower attorneys at our firm can help you report the fraud and potentially earn a large financial reward.
+Over the past two years, we helped our clients recover many millions in settlements.

-Under the False Claims Act, whistleblowers with knowledge or evidence of a company cheating the federal government out of money can report the fraud and receive a monetary award.
+Under the False Claims Act, whistleblower attorneys can help people with knowledge or evidence of a company cheating the federal government out of money can report the fraud and receive a monetary award.

-In this video, Page Pate explains the process of how a whistleblower lawyer can help someone file a whistleblower lawsuit and earn a reward from the government.
+In this video, Page Pate explains the process of how a whistleblower attorney can help someone file a whistleblower lawsuit and earn a reward from the government.

 Over the past 20 years, our firm has represented a number of whistleblowers, who are able to report fraud against the federal government, and recover a substantial financial reward.
 When I talk about whistleblowers, I’m referring to people who file lawsuits under the False Claims Act.
 People who become aware of fraud by a company who is billing the federal government.
 Now, we see False Claims Act cases in many different types of industries.
 The biggest industry is probably the healthcare industry.
 We’ve seen many cases where doctors, hospitals, or other healthcare providers bill the federal government through Medicare or Medicaid for procedures that they never actually did or treatments that may not be medically necessary for the patient.
 That’s a potential False Claims Act case, and it’s one where a whistleblower can step up, report the fraud, and earn a reward.But, the healthcare industry fraud is not just limited to doctors and hospitals.
 We’ve seen a lot of cases recently involving drug companies.
 Drug companies have a practice sometimes of giving kickbacks to physicians by giving them, you know, not just cash, but consideration for special benefits, lavish trips, dinners, speaker fees where they pay them basically to talk to their own office about the drug company’s products.
 Any of that can be the basis for a False Claims Act case because those prescriptions for that particular drug that may later be written by the doctor are all tainted and potentially fraudulent.
 We’ve also seen drug companies do what we call, “Off-Label Marketing.”
 They’ll take a drug that’s been approved by the FDA for one particular use, but then try to convince doctors to prescribe it for some other use that’s not been approved yet.
 That can also be the basis for a False Claims Act case, and we’ve seen whistleblowers earn substantial rewards in those cases.But, it’s not just the healthcare industry.
 We see this type of fraud wherever you have a company that has a financial relationship with the federal government.
 Defense contractors, that’s another big area of potential fraud.
 The company may be billing the government for goods and services that they didn’t provide, or for goods and services that are not up to the contractual specifications.
 There are some cases where a False Claims Act complaint will be appropriate where there are federal grants or loans that are being backed by the government.
 We see it sometimes in the customs area, where importers will bring in merchandise and change the name of the merchandise, to avoid substantial customs duties or anti-dumping duties.
 In fact, we had one of those cases just last year, and our client earned a substantial multi-million dollar reward for reporting that company to the federal government.